seanredmond/Akrophonobolos/docs/usage.rst

 1,635,618,250,918,339/140,737,488,355,328ths is a quite a fraction.
 Clearly the Greeks did some approximating.
-Maybe you can play around with Akrophonobolos and figure out how they arrived at 11.5 obols for this amount.
+Maybe you can play around with :py:mod:`skrophonobolos` and figure out how they arrived at 11.5 obols for this amount.

 :py:func:`loan_term()` rounds to the nearest integer, but you can